-David has been a technology entrepreneur for most of his career, having founded and developed multiple successful technology start-ups.
-He has over 30 years of experience as a software engineer, managing software development teams and performing product engineering.
+David has been a technology entrepreneur for most of his career.
+He has over 30 years of experience as a software engineer, managing software development teams, developing complex systems and delivering products.
 He has consulted with venture capital firms and advanced technology start-ups, performing technical due diligence and business strategy assessments.
 In 2013, he left the IT industry to follow his passion for space exploration.
-David founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed to support human settlement of the Solar System.
+David founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed for the emerging space resources economy, and ultimately to support human settlement of the Solar System.
 As an advocate of space-related and space-scalable businesses, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
 Prior to Orbital Transports, LLC, he founded multiple successful technology companies, including Athena Security, Inc., a network security company, which was acquired by SolarWinds in 2012.
 He has received 4 patents.
 He graduated from Northwestern University with a BS in Electrical Engineering and Computer Science.

 Joel Viñas was raised in Florida, in the shadow of the Space Coast.
 After service in the U.S. Marine Corps as an avionics calibration technician, Joel pursued a degree in business management with the University of Central Florida.
 Joel has honed his unique business and analytical insight through various roles as marketing, business and operations analyst.
 A certified project manager, Joel has been an integral part of the NewSpace Business Plan competition, both as operations manager and as an advisor to entrepreneurs, coaching finalists and preparing them for investor pitches.